Quiz

 This was a listed company as well as a global client.
 We had to manage our risks.

-I remember his crying after that and my giving him something easy to do while his subordinate was delegated the task of doing the required work since I could not manage a project focussed on one person.
+I remember his crying after that and my giving him something easy to do.
+His subordinate was delegated the task of doing the required work.
+There was no way I could manage a project focused on one person.

 Then I remembered that he had been passed onto me by another manager for my team.
 In my naivety, I had believed the glowing praise with which he had been transferred to me.